Home

 By: Ill.
 Bro.
 McDonald “Don” Burbidge, 33º

-The tour starts at the Lodge Alley Inn located on East Bay Street at the Alley made of Belgian blocks.
-It will end at St. Michael’s church with you standing in front of Ill.
+The tour starts at the at the sight were Colonel John Mitchell is know were to live at on, “17 Guignard Street.”
+The tour will end at St. Michael’s church with you standing in front of Ill.
 Brother Frederick Dalcho’s grave.

 Introduction

-The first documented Freemason to arrive in Charles Town as it was then called was Thomas Whitmarsh.
-Brother Thomas Whitmarsh was a printer and was employed in Brother Benjamin Franklin’s office in Philadelphia.
-He left on September 9, 1731, for Charles Town, S.C., with equipment for a printing office to be established there.
+He left Philadelphia on September 9, 1731, for Charles Town, S.C., with equipment for a printing office to be established there.
 It is to Brother Whitmarsh that we may trace the introduction of Freemasonry in South Carolina.
-Although there is no known records that survive today it is strongly believed that an unchartered Masonic lodge existed in Charles Town until 1735 when Solomon’s Lodge No. 1 was given a charter from England.
+Although there is no known records that survive today it is strongly believe that an uncharted Masonic lodge existed in Charles Town before 1735 when Solomon’s Lodge No. 1, was given a charter from England.

 It was at Marine Lodge No. 38 that Charlestonians openly defied the British government before the Revolutionary War.
 On November 7, 1774 as a means of protesting the harsh treatment shown to Boston, Charleston’s Liberty Boys met in the Masonic Lodge-Room and constructed a “rolling stage” or parade float.
-Upon it effigies of the Pope, the Devil, Lord North, and Governor Thomas Hutchinson of Massachusetts were displayed.
-The appearance of the float marked the end of a three-day period in which Charleston’s Tea Party was equally important as a symbol of defiance to British oppression.
+Upon it effigies where the images of the Pope, the Devil, Lord North, and Governor Thomas Hutchinson of Massachusetts were displayed.
+The appearance of the float marked the end of a three-day period in which Charleston’s Tea Party was equally important as a symbol of defiance to British oppression as it was in Boston.

 When the “Grand Lodge of South Carolina, Ancient York Masons,” was formed by the five “Ancient: Lodges in Charleston, January 1, 1787, in which movement Marine Lodge, No. 38, was a prominent factor, it is a noteworthy fact, that at least three of the principal officers were Pennsylvania Masons, viz.
 Hon.
 William Drayton, Grand Master; Hon.
 Mordecai Gist, Deputy Grand Master; Edward Weyman, Esq., Senior Grand Warden.